thiago4go/memory-system-rag-for-ai/AI_OPERATIONAL_PROTOCOL.md

 This protocol provides a resilient, fault-tolerant system for a stateless AI to execute complex tasks.
 It ensures any session can resume work from an interruption with perfect context.

-🧠 RAG-First Mentality: The AI must query the memory system for existing context, plans, and lessons learned *before* taking any significant action.
+- **🧠 RAG-First Mentality**: The AI must query the memory system for existing context, plans, and lessons learned *before* taking any significant action.
 Never work from a blank slate if memory exists.
-✅ Single Source of Truth: `CURRENT_IMPLEMENTATION.md` serves as the live, authoritative summary of the system's current state and progress.
+- **✅ Single Source of Truth**: `CURRENT_IMPLEMENTATION.md` serves as the live, authoritative summary of the system's current state and progress.
 It is updated continuously.
-⚙️ Transactional Execution: Work is broken down into discrete, verifiable `STEPs`.
-A `STEP` is either not done, in progress, or complete.
-This atomicity prevents partial, unrecoverable states.
+- **⚙️ Transactional Execution**: Work is broken down into discrete, verifiable `STEPs`.
+A `STEP` is an atomic change to the project, captured in a single Git commit.
-🔄 Continuous Assimilation: Knowledge is captured and integrated into the RAG system in real-time as tasks are completed, not in batches.
+- **🔄 Continuous Assimilation**: Knowledge is captured and integrated into the RAG system in real-time as tasks are completed, not in batches.
 This ensures the AI's memory is always as current as possible.
+- **🌍 Project-Level Versioning**: The AI's operational scope is the entire project directory, versioned in a single Git repository.
+All actions, from planning to execution, must be captured as commits.
+This context includes the main working tree and any initialized **Git submodules**.

 ---